webonyx/graphql-php/docs/type-system/schema.md

 query        | `ObjectType` | **Required.** Object type (usually named "Query") containing root-level fields of your read API mutation     | `ObjectType` | Object type (usually named "Mutation") containing root-level fields of your write API subscription     | `ObjectType` | Reserved for future subscriptions implementation.
-Currently presented for compatibility with introspection query of **graphql-js**, used by various clients (like Relay or GraphiQL) directives  | `Directive[]` | Full list of [directives](directives.md) supported by your schema.
-By default contains built-in `@skip` and `@include` directives.<br><br> If you pass your own directives and still want to use built-in directives - add them explicitly.
-For example: `array_merge(GraphQL::getStandardDirectives(), [$myCustomDirective]` types     | `ObjectType[]` | List of object types which cannot be detected by **graphql-php** during static schema analysis.<br><br>Most often it happens when object type is never referenced in fields directly, but is still a part of schema because it implements an interface which resolves to this object type in it's `resolveType` callback. <br><br> Note that you are not required to pass all of your types here - it is simply a workaround for concrete use-case.
+Currently presented for compatibility with introspection query of **graphql-js**, used by various clients (like Relay or GraphiQL) directives  | `Directive[]` | A full list of [directives](directives.md) supported by your schema.
+By default, contains built-in **@skip** and **@include** directives.<br><br> If you pass your own directives and still want to use built-in directives - add them explicitly.
+For example:<br><br> *array_merge(GraphQL::getStandardDirectives(), [$myCustomDirective]);* types     | `ObjectType[]` | List of object types which cannot be detected by **graphql-php** during static schema analysis.<br><br>Most often it happens when the object type is never referenced in fields directly but is still a part of a schema because it implements an interface which resolves to this object type in its **resolveType** callable. <br><br> Note that you are not required to pass all of your types here - it is simply a workaround for concrete use-case. typeLoader     | `callable` | **function($name)** Expected to return type instance given the name.
+Must always return the same instance if called multiple times.
+See section below on lazy type loading.

 # Lazy loading of types
-By default a schema will scan all of your type and field definitions to serve GraphQL queries.
+By default, the schema will scan all of your type, field and argument definitions to serve GraphQL queries.
-It may cause performance overhead when there are many types in a schema.
+It may cause performance overhead when there are many types in the schema.

-In this case it is recommended to pass **typeLoader** option to schema constructor and define all of your object **fields** as callbacks.
+In this case, it is recommended to pass **typeLoader** option to schema constructor and define all of your object **fields** as callbacks.

 Type loading concept is very similar to PHP class loading, but keep in mind that **typeLoader** must